NomicFoundation/hardhat/docs/config/README.md

 - `loggingEnabled`: A boolean that controls if Hardhat Network logs every request or not.
 Default value: `false` for the in-process Hardhat Network provider, `true` for the Hardhat Network backed JSON-RPC server (i.e. the `node` task).

 - `initialDate`: An optional string setting the date of the blockchain.
 Valid values are [Javascript's date time strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#Date_Time_String_Format).
-Default: The current date and time.
+Default value: the current date and time.

 - `allowUnlimitedContractSize`: An optional boolean that disables the contract size limit imposed by the [EIP 170](https://eips.ethereum.org/EIPS/eip-170).
 Default value: `false`